timdujardin/io-ghent-react-starter/README.md

 ### `yarn build`

-Builds the app in the development mode.\
-The build will be available inside the /build repository, including a main.js file.

-### `yarn export`

 Builds the app in the production mode.\
 The build will be available inside the /build repository, including a **minified** main.js file.